 Ludicrous Gibs: "Graveyard Shift" and "Parasite" are straight examples.
 "Off the Rails" has gore, but no blood, with dead bodies splitting into neatly sliced bits resembling steaks.
 "Final Ninja" has no blood or gore, just body parts flying every which way in a disturbingfashion.

-Minimalism: Gunbrick, J-J-Jump, Turnament, and Ice Beak.
+Minimalism: Gunbrick, J-J-Jump, Turnament, Ice Beak, and Flue.
 So much so, they are the size of the game thumbnails!

 Mix-and-Match Critters: The Mooks in "Ribbit" are standard versions of this, like a snake with porcupine quills.
 The title character is a variant, with a rabbit's head and a frog's head joined by their necks, lacking a torso or limbs.
 (Note that Ribbit is not a Multiple Head Case or Two Beings, One Body, referring to itself as "I.")